Horace Horton BLAIR (1894 – 1965) was Alex’s Great Grandfather; one of four in this generation.

 Mr Blair assisted in organizing and opening of the Roosevelt school in 1922 .
 He served continuously as vice principal except 10 years 1931-41 when he served as principal of Pacific Beach Junior High.

 A native of the province of Quebec, he received his bachelor’s and masters degrees from the University of California at Berkeley

 Special music was written by Mrs. Lillian Woods and Ray Helm”

 Horton was master of the John D. Spreckels Masonic Lodge in 1934 and was secretary of the organization for 28 years.

-Genevieve graduated from Berkeley in 1922 and was a teacher at San Diego High School for eight years.
+Genevieve graduated from Florence Elementary School in San Diego in 1912, San Diego High School in 1916 and received her A.B. from UC Berkeley in 1924.
+She was a teacher at San Diego High School for eight years.

 1. William Blair

 William’s wife Lucille Noble was born 29 May 1921 in Greenacres, Washington.
 Her parents were A. C. Noble and Annie Fassler.
 Lucille died 9 Sep 2011 in Castro Valley, California.
 She was buried at Chapel of the Chimes – Oakland 4499 Piedmont Avenue Oakland,CA 94611